ALL LIGHTING SPECIFICATIONS SHOULD BE PROVIDED BY A LIGHTING DESIGN PROFESSIONAL

 All lamps should be identical and preferably from one production batch to avoid different hues/tints, which would transmit through the NEW/LIGHT membranes.
 The lamps should be burned in for the manufacturer’s recommended period/time before the NEW/LIGHT membranes’ installation.

-When using LED fixtures, we personally like to work with the TLS (Tension LED System), and below are some instructions on the installation of same.
+When using LED fixtures, we personally like to work with the LED (Tension LED System), and below are some instructions on the installation of same.

 NEWMAT offers a variety of NEW/LIGHT membranes listed below: